Dimtemp/PowerShell-training/03-powershell-pipeline.md

 ## Task 1: Measuring
 1. Open a PowerShell console.
+1. Run this command: ```Get-Command```
+1. This will display a listing of all commands in PowerShell.
+1. Run this command: ```Get-Command | Measure-Object```
+1. This command measures the number of command's in PowerShell.
+Notice the total number of commands.
+1. Run this command: ```Get-Command -verb stop```
+1. This will display a listing of all commands in PowerShell that have a verb of **stop**.
+1. Run this command: ```Get-Command -verb stop | Measure-Object```
+1. This command measures the number of command's in PowerShell that have a verb of **stop**.
+Notice the total number of commands.
 1. Run this command: ```Get-Process```
 1. This will display a process listing.
 1. Run this command: ```Get-Process | Measure-Object```